mmccool/ac-2022-sus-pres/README.md

 # AC 2022 Sustainability Presentation
-Presentation on Sustainability Considerations for AC2022 Panel session.
+Presentation on Sustainability Considerations for a [AC2022 Panel session](https://www.w3.org/2022/04/AC/ac-agenda.html#tuesday) on April 26, 2022.

 Uses HTML template, load the following into a browser (you may have to save it locally or install on a web server first):